operatorequals/covertutils/docs/ids_evasion.rst

 What if we encrypt a string with a Rolling Key and append it to the message?

-As the key is rolling the "`No-Duplicate Principle`" applies to that encrypted string.
-But no the listener **know what to search for**.
+As the key is rolling the "`No-Duplicate Principle`" applies to the ciphertext of the string.
+But now the listener **knows what to search for**.
 Decrypting a certain portion of the payload will have to result to the original string.
-If it does not then the received data is of no interest for the listener (the sender didn't sent this one), and the key can be rolled back.
+If it does not, then the received data is of no interest for the listener (the sender didn't sent this one), and the key can be rolled back.

 This is a kind of one time password (`OTP`) for each payload originally sent from the sender.